Morris dance: History in England

 A regional reference occurs in Horsham, Sussex in 1750.

-Morris dancing continued in popularity until the industrial revolution and its accompanying social changes.
+Morris dancing continued in popularity until the Industrial Revolution and its accompanying social changes.
 Four teams claim a continuous lineage of tradition within their village or town: Abingdon (their Morris team was kept going by the Hemmings family), Bampton, Headington Quarry, and Chipping Campden.
 Other villages have revived their own traditions, and hundreds of other teams across the globe have adopted (and adapted) these traditions, or have created their own styles from the basic building blocks of Morris stepping and figures.

 By the late 19th century, and in the West Country at least, Morris dancing was fast becoming more a local memory than an activity.
 D'Arcy Ferris (or de Ferrars), a Cheltenham-based singer, music teacher and organiser of pageants, became intrigued by the tradition and sought to revive it.
 He first encountered Morris in Bidford and organised its revival.
 Over the following years he took the side to several places in the West Country, from Malvern to Bicester and from Redditch to Moreton in Marsh.
 By 1910, he and Cecil Sharp were in correspondence on the subject.

 Several English folklorists were responsible for recording and reviving the tradition in the early 20th century, often from a bare handful of surviving members of mid-19th-century village sides.
 Among these, the most notable are Cecil Sharp and Mary Neal.

 Revival

 Boxing Day 1899 is widely regarded as the starting point for the Morris revival.
 Cecil Sharp was visiting at a friend's house in Headington, near Oxford, when the Headington Quarry Morris side arrived to perform.
 Sharp was intrigued by the music and collected several tunes from the side's musician, William Kimber, including Country Gardens.
-A decade later he begin collecting the dances, spurred and at first assisted by Mary Neal, a founder of the Espérance Club (a dressmaking co-operative and club for young working women in London), and Herbert MacIlwaine, musical director of the Espérance Club.
+A decade later he began collecting the dances, spurred and at first assisted by Mary Neal, a founder of the Espérance Club (a dressmaking co-operative and club for young working women in London), and Herbert MacIlwaine, musical director of the Espérance Club.
 Neal was looking for dances for her girls to perform, and so the first revival performance was by young women in London.